jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 >
 > Finally, you could create a subclass for your first case and move your  specific implementation into that subclass.
 At this point, you are ready to  start coding the rest of the variations.

+Pitfalls: overdue things trying to cover all possibilities

-Cons: relay heavily in inheritance (more coupling, less flexibility)
+Cons: relay heavily in inheritance: more (potential) coupling, less flexibility

 ### Strategy

-**allows one of a family of algorithms to be selected on-the-fly at runtime**
+**allows one of a family of algorithms to be selected on-the-fly at runtime** (implements the variable parts of the algorithm as a separate object: class or proc)

 #### Strategy with inheritance / classes